-Towering palms, ancient ferns and exotic orchids thrive in a charming Victorian era glass house.
+Located adjacent to the Lincoln Park Zoo, temporarily duck out of the snow with towering palms, ancient ferns and exotic orchids thrive in a charming Victorian era glass house.

 Stop in at this museum in Chicago’s financial district to take pictures with $1 million, learn how to detect fake bills and catch up on the history of U.S. currency.

 Hey, parents of budding artists: Admission is always free for kids 13 and younger.
 Architecture, medieval armor, photography, European sculptures and Impressionist art are just a few of the collections inside the eight-building complex in the heart of the city.

 For a unique culinary experience combining warmth, vitality and artistry, look no further than Smyth.
 The restaurant features an open kitchen surrounded by intimate tables and a cozy living room-style lounge.
 They offer 3 different prix-fixe menu experiences.

 The world’s largest Louis Comfort Tiffany dome, composed of 30,000 stained-glass pieces, crowns the neoclassical 1897 Chicago Cultural Center (free tours offered).
 Also, enjoy complimentary concerts, performances, films and art exhibits.